publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch88/schIII/m__us_usc_t7_s5852.md

     (d) __Priority__

-    In selecting among applications for grants under subsection (c) of this section, the Secretary shall give priority to proposals which emphasize—
+    In selecting among applications for grants under subsection (c), the Secretary shall give priority to proposals which emphasize—

         (1) techniques and processes that relate to weather-induced agricultural losses, and to improving the advisory information on weather extremes such as drought, floods, freezes, and storms well in advance of their actual occurrence;